davarz/davarz/README.md

 ***
-You get me so well.
+You got me so well.

-I am _davarz_.
+I am _davarz_ ^^
+Enthusiastic about technological developments, currently learning to become a DevOps and FullStack engineer.

+just love PHP and Laravel aka php artisan ser developer <3 i can do coding, vibecode, testing, etc. btw i am teacher at Vocational School (hehe)

+***
+Thank you!